 - Broken Bones

 Although most vehicles are equipped with safety devices to protect a driver and passenger, in a truck underride collision all victims may experience severe injuries that were not preventable.

 Contact our Knoxville Truck Accident Attorneys

-If you or a loved one has sustained serious injuries due another drivers negligence, the attorneys at Greg Coleman Law are ready to help you fight for your right to fair and just compensation.
+If you or a loved one has sustained serious injuries due another drivers negligence, the personal injury attorneys based in Knoxville, TN at Greg Coleman Law are ready to help you fight for your right to fair and just compensation.
 We understand how frightening it can be to be involved in such a serious collision and believe that those who caused the accident should be held responsible for their actions.

 With more than 40 years of combined legal experience our attorneys can provide comprehensive legal counsel on your specific case.
 Our office is headquartered in Knoxville, Tennessee and we proudly serve the following areas: